email-markup-consortium/emailmarkup.org/src/content/blog/2025/email-clients-strip-accessibility.md

 ## What the 2025 Accessibility Report shows

 In our 2025 Accessibility Report, we tested several widely-used email clients for support of user preference CSS media queries.
-Many email clients do not support CSS media queries for prefers-reduced-motion and prefers-color-scheme, stripping them completely from the email before rendering.
+Many email clients do not support CSS media queries for `prefers-reduced-motion` and `prefers-color-scheme`, stripping them completely from the email before rendering.

 This means: